adamsilver/fdpb/08-an-upload-form.md

 #### Success

-Once the file's been successfully uploaded, users should see a change in the interface.
-We do this in two ways: first, we update the `<span>` into a link which users can click to download and verify the file if they wish.
-Second, we add a remove button, which lets users remove it if it was uploaded by mistake.
+Once the file's been successfully uploaded, users should see the file that was in progress update to mark itself as complete.
+First, we should convert the `<span>` into an link so that users can download and verify the file if they wish.

+Second, we should add a Remove button which is useful if the user uploaded a file by mistake.

 ![Success](./images/08/success.png)